 Orthotics Is A Treatment For the symptoms associated with:

 What does an Orthotics Assessment Involve?

 The first thing that happens when you book in with one of our Podiatrists or Chartered Physiotherapists is a biomechanical assessment and possibly a gait scan, in order to determine whether orthotics would be of benefit to you.
-If our team think that this is the case, they (will) may first provide you with temporary orthotics to wear for between 1-2 months.
+If our team think that this is the case, they may first provide you with temporary orthotics to wear for between 1-2 months.
 The purpose of the temporary orthotics is to allow the Physio to make any necessary corrections which might benefit you during this time period.

 Our Physios may also supplement this with a list of stretches and possibly some strengthening exercises.
 This allows us to be certain that you need orthotics, to be sure your body has adapted well to accept orthotics and that as little correction as possible is needed.
 Ultimately what it means is that we will always attempt to correct as much as possible before prescribing long term orthotics.

 If these temporary orthotics function as our Physio/Podiatrist expects, then it is quite likely that you will be prescribed Custom-made orthotics.
 The methods used to make these orthotics are through a Foam Box or by taking a Dynamic Scan of your foot, based on your condition present, the sport you play or what your needs are.
 If the patient and the Physiotherapist/Podiatrist both agree, the temporary orthotic stage may be bypassed, if this is deemed the best thing to do.
-Orthotics are usually ready to be picked up within two weeks of the scanning.
+Orthotics are usually ready to be picked up within 15 working days of the scanning.